Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 Estate planning is another critical aspect to consider as an expat.

-Proper estate planning can require drafting a Will, Trusts & Power of Attorney.
-You must pay attention to all of the places you hold assets, where you are currently living and your nationality.
+Proper estate planning can require drafting a Will, Trusts and Power of Attorney.
+You must pay attention to all of the places you hold assets, where you are currently living, and your nationality.

 Some expat financial advisors will not be in a qualified position to help you with this if your situation is complicated and you may need to speak to a specialist.
 This can be arranged by most expat financial advisors.